sourander/doc-skeleton/docs/extensions.md

 # Extensions How-To

-This file lacks translation(s) on purpose to demonstrate the default-language functionality.
-English versions is always shown, as it is the only existing language.

 Below, you can see a demonstration of all extensions that have been activated in the default `mkdocs.yml` file.

 ## Syntax highlighting